Skip to Main Content

 Workers' Compensation

 In Maryland, all employers with one or more employees are required to obtain workers' compensation insurance for employees' on-the-job injuries and diseases that result in total or partial incapacity or death.
 Md.
 Code, Lab. & Empl. § 9-101 et seq.
-The Maryland workers' compensation provisions are applicable to all employers, whether private or public that employ one or more employees.
+The Maryland workers' compensation provisions are applicable to all employers, whether private or public, that employ one or more employees.
 Id.
 For purposes of the Maryland Workers' Compensation Act, there is a general presumption that all employees are covered employees.
 An employer may overcome the presumption by proving that an employee is an independent contractor.
 Id.
 For an on-the-job injury to be compensable, the injury must result from a work-related accident, arise out of the course of employment, and arise in the course of employment.
 Id.
 Once an employee files a claim with the Maryland Workers' Compensation Commission, the commission may assess medical expenses, disability benefits, wage reimbursement, and death and funeral benefits to the injured employee or their family.
 Id.

 Ban-the-Box Laws

 Maryland employers may not, at any time before the first in-person interview, require an applicant to disclose whether the applicant has a criminal record or has had criminal accusations brought against them.
 Md.
 Code, Lab. & Empl. § 3-1503(a).
 During the first in-person interview with the applicant, an employer may require an applicant to disclose whether the applicant has a criminal record or has had criminal accusations brought against them.
-Id. at § 3-1503(b).
-However, Maryland's Ban the Box Law does not prohibit an employer from making an inquiry or taking other action that the employer is required to take or is expressly authorized to take by another applicable federal or state law; or apply to an employer that provides programs, services, or direct care to minors or to vulnerable adults.
+Id.
+However, Maryland's Ban-the-Box Law does not prohibit an employer from making an inquiry or taking other action that the employer is required to take or is expressly authorized to take by another applicable federal or state law; or apply to an employer that provides programs, services, or direct care to minors or to vulnerable adults.
 Md.
 Code, Lab. & Empl. § 3-1502.

 General Contractor Liability for Unpaid Wages Act